 - Ensures your profile is continuous, even if you change institutions

-- It can save you time managing information about your publications and grants
+- Can save you time managing information about your publications and grants

-- Saves time by reducing repetitive data entry into research systems
+- Saves reduce repetitive data entry into research systems - Enter Once, Reuse Often

-- May allow you to automate adding your publications to systems like Pure
+- May allow you to automate adding your publications to other systems like NIH grant applications

 - Gives you complete control over which systems can access your information

-- The Weizmann Institute of Science collects ORCIDs via the research outputs system Pure
+- The Weizmann Institute of Science collects ORCIDs in the Research Publications Database (Pure)

-- Many publishers are now requiring ORCID iDs during publication submission
+- Many publishers now require ORCIDs during publication submission

-- Many of the large indexing databases including Scopus, Web of Science and Crossref support ORCID
+- Many large databases include ORCIDs in their records, including Scopus, Web of Science and Crossref/DOI

 How do I get an ORCID?